New Seniors & Parents: Here's What To Do in June-August to Prep for College

 List the application and admissions requirements and deadlines for each school.
-Finally, put the important dates on a calendar that the entire family has access to.
+Finally, put the important dates on a calendar the entire family can access.

 Money, money, and more money

 Students and parents will be spending a lot of time in the summer exploring college costs and financial aid options.
-Once you have created the college portfolio, review the actual costs of attendance of the schools you're interested in.
+Once you've created the college portfolio, review the "sticker price" of attendance of the schools you're interested in.

-Parents: This is also an ideal time to meet with your financial planner to review any college savings plans or other money set aside for higher education.
-Then, determine the amount of money you will be able to contribute and compare that number to the cost of attendance for the five schools your child researched.
+Parents: This is also an ideal time to review any college savings plans or other money set aside for higher education.
+You can approach this as a DIY if you're comfortable with it, or meet with a financial planner.
+Determine the amount of money you'll be able to contribute and compare that number to the cost of attendance for the five schools your child researched.
+And remember, it's not just a matter of draining the accounts.
+You'll want to make informed decisions about how much you take out and when so you're getting the most bang for those hard-earned bucks.

 Time for a road trip

 Summer is the ideal time to explore the colleges.
 If you can, visit all five of the schools you researched.
-If not, try to visit at least two or three.
+If that's not feasible, try to visit at least two or three.
+(You can use this tool to find out which campuses are fully open for tours and which ones are still doing virtual tours.)

 Call the admissions office to make an appointment for a tour and schedule time to sit down with a college representative.
-These visits can help both of you get a feel for the school, the campus, and the surrounding area.
+These visits can help both you and your student get a feel for the school, the campus, and the surrounding area.

 When you get home from the road trip, write down any thoughts and observations you had about the visits.
 File this information in their college portfolio.